PRO-2684/pURLfy-rules/README.md

 - [tracking.json](tracking.json): Rules for purifying tracking links.
 - [outgoing.json](outgoing.json): Rules for purifying outgoing links.
 - [shortener.json](shortener.json): Rules for restoring shortened links.
 - [alternative.json](alternative.json): Redirects you from some websites to their better alternatives.
-Some rules are from [this script](https://greasyfork.org/scripts/483597).
     - Redirects you from [Fandom](https://www.fandom.com/) to [antifandom](https://antifandom.com/).
     - Redirects you from [Wikipedia](https://www.wikipedia.org/) to [Wikiwand](https://www.wikiwand.com/).
     - Redirects you from [Reddit](https://www.reddit.com/) to [Safe Reddit](https://safereddit.com/).